 BACTS' member communities determine the makeup of the BACTS Policy Committee, the organization's decision-making body.
 BACTS does not select members of this committee.

-Each member community is allotted one voting member per 3,000 residents (within its portion of the BACTS urbanized area), with a minimum of one and a maximum of four.
-There are currently 17 total voting members.
+Each member community is allotted one voting member per 3,000 residents, with a minimum of one and a maximum of four.
+The regional transit provider, Community Connector, as well as the Maine Department of Transportation, also have the right to appoint one voting member each.
+There are currently 22 total voting members.
 The representative nature of this committee is intended to capture a region-wide diversity of interests through appointments by multiple elected governments.

-BACTS Policy Committee voting members are currently around 94.1% white and 5.9% American Indian, reflecting a region with relatively small minority populations.
-Around 41.1% of BACTS Policy Committee voting members are women.
+BACTS Policy Committee voting members are currently around 95.5% white and 4.5% American Indian, reflecting a region with relatively small minority populations.